dewitt4/Cloud-Custodain/tools/c7n_mailer/README.md

    Copy the queue URL to `queue_url` in `mailer.yml`.
 1. In AWS, locate or create a role that has read access to the queue.
 Grab the role ARN and set it as `role` in `mailer.yml`.

+there is different notification endpoints options, you can combine both.

+### Email:
-1. Make sure your email address is verified in SES, and set it as `from_address` in `mailer.yml`.
+Make sure your email address is verified in SES, and set it as `from_address` in `mailer.yml`.
 By default SES is in sandbox mode where you must [verify](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html)